adambard/learnxinyminutes-docs/haskell.html.markdown

 -- A string is a list of characters
 ['H', 'e', 'l', 'l', 'o'] -- "Hello"

-"This is a string" !!
+-- Lists can be indexed with the `!!` operator followed by an index "This is a string" !!
 0 -- 'T'